anasxyz/http-server/README.md

 - [x] Basic reverse proxying to upstream backend servers.
 - [ ] Security features including access control, hidden file protection, IP address filtering, and support for HTTPS/TLS encryption.
 - [ ] HTTP/1.1 and HTTP/2 support with keep-alive connection management, pipelining, and request multiplexing.
+- [ ] Support for virtual hosts (multiple domains on one server).
+- [ ] Support for HTTP caching headers, ETags, and conditional GET requests.
 - [ ] Compression support with gzip and brotli to optimise bandwidth usage.
 - [ ] Basic Logging and monitoring with customisable access and error logs.
 - [ ] Modular and extensible architecture with support for custom plugins and extensions.
 - [ ] Configurable rate limiting and connection throttling to protect against DDoS attacks.
-- [ ] Easy to use configuration system with flexible syntax supporting environment variables and dynamic reloads.
+- [ ] Easy to use configuration system with flexible syntax supporting environment variables and dynamic reloads without downtime.
+- [ ] Support for WebSocket proxying and HTTP/2 server push.

 ## Installation / Build Instructions